Chief EditorT. Mohapatra

-The Peer review process involves reviewing the author’s work and studies to the inspection of other experts to check its validity and suitability for publication.
+The Peer review process involves reviewing the author’s work and studies to the inspection of other experts to check their validity and suitability for publication.
 Simply put, a peer review lets the editor decide whether a work should be published or not.

 According to ARCC, Peer Review has the following additional benefits:

-Peer review makes the manuscripts more robust as peer reviewers point out the areas in paper that need more explanation or study.
+Peer review makes the manuscripts more robust as peer reviewers point out the areas in the paper that need more explanation or study.

-Lastly peer reviewers make the manuscripts more useful as peer reviewers keep in mind the importance of your paper to others in your domain.
+Lastly, peer reviewers make the manuscripts more useful as peer reviewers keep in mind the importance of your paper to others in your domain.

-Once the editor initiates the interactive review phase, authors are notified immediately through system generated email with the attachment of questionnaire and reviewed article done by the reviewer.
-Authors are asked to respond and/or submit a revised manuscript within specific time frame, depending on the level of revisions required.
+Once the editor initiates the interactive review phase, authors are notified immediately through system generated email with the attachment of the questionnaire and reviewed article done by the reviewer.
+Authors are asked to respond and/or submit a revised manuscript within the specific time frame, depending on the level of revisions required.

 The suggestions made by the reviewer are closely observed by the editor.
 In case there is a requirement from the author to provide the missing documents, he is asked to do so.
 The editor also assists the author to follow the necessary guidelines for journal publishing.